forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 </button>
 ```

+{{% tip %}}
+Our template is expecting some specific front matter fields for our products.
+We could create an [archetype](https://gohugo.io/content-management/archetypes/) to assist our users with entering the necessary front matter, but since we're using Forestry to provide a content editing UI, we have chosen instead to include a Front Matter Template for products.
+This will provide the appropriate fields when adding a product in the Forestry UI.
+{{% /tip %}}

 The `snipcart-add-item` class tells Snipcart to listen for a click on this element.
 The `data-item-id`, `data-item-name`, `data-item-price`, and `data-item-url` attributes are required to tell Snipcart which product should be added to the cart.
 The rest of the attributes are optional, and there are [even more attributes available](https://docs.snipcart.com/configuration/product-definition).

 #### Item ID